BIS sends government debt warning before important elections

 "They (governments) must cut short the rise in public debt and accept that interest rates may not return to the pre-pandemic ultra low levels," he said.
 "We need a solid foundation to build upon".

-"Compared to last year, I have to say we are in a much better place," the former Mexican central bank governor told reporters as the BIS published its annual report.
+"Compared to last year, I have to say we are in a much better place," the former Mexican central bank governor said.

 Although Carstens said central banks deserved praise for navigating a difficult path that could have resulted in a wave of recessions, he added they needed to persevere, likening the inflation fight to a course of antibiotics to tackle an illness.